mfernandail/07_week/README.md

 # Week N° 7 – Notes App with localStorage
 ## Step by step, line by line — becoming a Full Stack Developer in one year.

-### This week I

-# Week N° 7

-## Step by step, line by line — becoming a Full Stack Developer in one year.

-# Week N° 7

-## Step by step, line by line — becoming a Full Stack Developer in one year.

 ✅ **HTML**